Left at London

+Music career

-2014-2019: Career beginnings, Vine, Demo EPs,The Purple Heart, and Transgender Street Legend Vol. 1
+2014–2019: Early career, The Purple Heart, and Transgender Street Legend Vol. 1

 Puff first began writing songs in fifth grade.
-The Left at London project originally started as a band, though after the project fell apart Puff kept the previous group's monicker as her stage name, as she was uncomfortable using her legal name.
+The Left at London project originally started as a band, though after the project fell apart Puff kept the previous group's moniker as her stage name, as she was uncomfortable using her legal name.
 The name Left at London comes from an experience where Puff misread the sign of a local bar called "The Loft at Tandem".
-She began posting short videos on Vine in 2014.
-In 2014 and 2015 while still in high school, Puff released three demo EPs, Youth Group Computer, 2 Rowdy 4 Dennys / Give Peace a Break, and Will Write Songs 4 Money, all receiving very limited releases.
+In 2014 and 2015, while still in high school, Puff released three demo EPs, Youth Group Computer, 2 Rowdy 4 Dennys / Give Peace a Break, and Will Write Songs 4 Money, all receiving very limited releases.
 The EPs were later re-released on Bandcamp on February 5, 2021.

 Puff released her first widely released extended play, The Purple Heart on June 18, 2018.
-That same year Transgender Street Legend, Vol. 1 was released.
+On November 10 that same year, she also released Transgender Street Legend, Vol. 1.
 The later EP featured her breakout single "Revolution Lover" which went on to receive a music video and be featured in an episode of Welcome to Night Vale.
-In that year, she started gaining online attention thanks to the success of her viral Twitter video titled "How to Make a Frank Ocean Song".
+In that same year, she began to gain significant online attention thanks to the success of her viral Twitter video titled "How to Make a Frank Ocean Song".
 In 2019, additional parodies of Tyler, the Creator and Mitski further popularized Left at London, including recognition from both artists.